BlockchainProjectTeam/BscProject-Translations/README.md

 lang: "English",
 TVLDeFi: "Total Value Locked in BSC DeFi",
 ```
-1. Only translate the text behind `:`, eg: "English", "Total Value Locked in BSC DeFi".
+1. Only translate the text behind `:`.  eg: "English", "Total Value Locked in BSC DeFi".
-2. `English` is replaced with the current language, eg:中文为 `lang: "简体中文"``
+2. `English` is replaced with the current language. eg: cn.js: `lang: "简体中文"`

 ## The following text does not need to be translated, just keep it
 ```